 The original minivan, the Dodge Grand Caravan offers more style, versatility and technological innovation than any other time in its 30-year history.
 The lineup has been simplified to four trim levels: SE, SE Plus, SXT and GT.
 The standard engine for all trims is a 3.6-liter Pentastar V6 producing 283 horsepower, combined with a 6-speed automatic transmission to deliver EPA fuel economy ratings of 17 mpg city / 25 mpg highway / 20 mpg combined.
-The future of the Grand Caravan is unclear now that the new Chrysler Pacifica is on the market.
+The future of the Grand Caravan is unclear with the new Chrysler Pacifica now on the market.

 Jeep Grand Cherokee

 The Grand Cherokee continues to lead the sales charge at Jeep, and in 2019 the capable SUV recorded its best sales ever.
 The 5-seat SUV continues its tradition of offering impressive off-road capability in an attractive package.
 Available in several trim levels and 4WD systems, the Grand Cherokee line ranges from the off-road-focused Trailhawk to the luxurious Summit.
 Jeep also offers the high-performance Trackhawk, which boasts a staggering 707 horsepower.
 For 2020 Jeep is adding more standard equipment across the Grand Cherokee lineup, as well as making the latest advanced safety features available on the base-level Laredo.